-Setting up vendor products is a necessary step to utilize the Purchase Orders and Analytics modules within Skubana.
+Setting up vendor products is a necessary step to utilize the Purchase Orders and Analytics modules within Extensiv Order Manager.
 Vendor SKUs establish a cost per SKU, which forms the foundation of profitability reporting within Analytics.
-Cost of Goods Sold (COGS) within Skubana is ultimately calculated by the landed cost of a product on a purchase order, which starts as the cost of a Vendor SKU.
+Cost of Goods Sold (COGS) within Extensiv Order Manager is ultimately calculated by the landed cost of a product on a purchase order, which starts as the cost of a Vendor SKU.

 Like Listing SKUs are to Master SKUs for customer orders, Vendor SKUs serve as the bridge between a Master SKU to a supplier for reordering inventory.
 Products sourced from multiple vendors, there can be a different Vendor SKU value for each vendor, but there needs to be a Vendor Product in order to create a Purchase Order from a given vendor.

-When creating or editing products in Skubana, you can choose between two methods: manual creation in the UI or importing via spreadsheet.
+When creating or editing products in Extensiv Order Manager, you can choose between two methods: manual creation in the UI or importing in bulk via spreadsheet.
 To create a vendor product in the UI, follow the steps outlined below:

-- Vendor: Select the vendor that the Vendor SKU is associated with.
-The list of Vendors you can choose from here is pulled from the Settings Module, Vendors tab. ex: Sweater Weather
+Vendor: Select the vendor that the Vendor SKU is associated with.
+The list of Vendors you can choose from here is pulled from the Settings Module, Vendors tab.

-- Vendor SKU: How the product ordered is identified by the supplier.
+Vendor SKU: How the product ordered is identified by the supplier.
 These values should be pre-established with the vendor.
-Remember that this SKU will appear on a purchase order. ex: greenwoolsweaterlarge
+Remember that this SKU will appear on a purchase order.

-- Minimum Order Qty: The fewest amount of units that can be purchased from the vendor to qualify for reorder. ex: 100 (units)
+Minimum Order Qty: The fewest number of units that can be purchased from the vendor to qualify for reorder.

-- Lead Time: The typical amount of time it takes for the vendor to deliver the product to your warehouse once the purchase order has been authorized by your team. ex: 20 (days)
+Lead Time: The typical amount of time it takes for the vendor to deliver the product to your warehouse once the purchase order has been authorized by your team.

-- Auto-P.O.
-Rounding: How Skubana should round the number of units for order in an Auto PO calculation.
+Auto-P.O.
+Rounding: How Extensiv Order Manager should round the number of units for an order in an Auto PO calculation.
 Round Up will round up to the next Unit of Measure quantity exactly, Round Properly will round to the nearest Unit of Measure quantity, whether that is up or down, and Exact will not round at all.

-- Pricing Tiers: You'll need to set up at least one pricing tier.
-If your vendor sells you stock at a flat rate regardless of how many units you order, simply set one pricing tier by entering the From quantity at 1 to any large number.
+Pricing Tiers: You'll need to set up at least one pricing tier.
+If your vendor sells you stock at a flat rate regardless of how many units you order, simply set one pricing tier by entering the From quantity at 1 and the To quantity to any large number.
 However, if the vendor provides you with multiple prices depending on how many units you order, create new tiers accordingly.
-The base pricing tier will serve as the default source of Inventory Value for your analytics. ex: 1 to 500 units will cost $5 apiece, while the 501st unit ordered and up will cost $4 apiece.
+The base pricing tier will serve as the default source of Inventory Value for your analytics. (ex: 1 to 500 units will cost $5 apiece, while the 501st unit ordered and up will cost $4 apiece.)

 5. Click Save when you have completed entering the required information.